Apply for a Mentorship

 Any participant unable to attend the capstone event will be required to submit a pre-recorded video reading in advance.

-Application packages must contain all components listed below and must be submitted by the program deadline.
-Each application package must be submitted as a single digital document (in .doc, .docx, or .pdf format) with a file name as follows: FirstName LastName – Mentorship (where “FirstName” is your given name and “LastName” is your family name or chosen surname).
+MacLeod Mentorship application packages must contain all components listed below and must be submitted by the program deadline.
+Each application package must be submitted as a single digital document (in .doc, .docx, or .pdf format) with a file name as follows: [Your Name] – Mentorship.
 Incomplete, late, non-digital, or misnamed application packages are ineligible.

-A. ‘Cover letter’—that is, personal responses to the following questions—of up to 2 pages (single-spaced; in 12-pt Times New Roman or Arial font).
-All questions must be answered within these 2 pages, but the length of any particular response is up to you.
-For each response, please start a new paragraph and include the question number.
+The cover letter is composed of personal responses to the following questions.
+All questions must be answered within this 1 page, but the length of any particular response is up to you.
+Start a new paragraph for each response.

-After applications packages have been processed to ensure they are complete and eligible, they will be shared with a peer assessment jury of three professional writers contracted by the WFNS.
-The jury will assess application packages based on
+After applications packages have been processed to ensure they are complete and eligible, they are shared with an independent peer assessment jury (composed of three professional authors contracted by WFNS).

 • the merit of the writing sample,